-- Starter ($3.95/mo) allows hosting 2 websites and includes 100GB storage and 100 email accounts.
+- Start ($2.36/mo) allows hosting 1 websites and includes 100GB storage and 10 email accounts.
 It is more than enough for a small-to-medium nonprofit website with smaller traffic.

-- Business ($3.95/mo) allows hosting an unlimited number of websites and includes unlimited storage and email accounts.
+- Plus ($4.76/mo) allows hosting 10 websites and includes 100GB storage and 100 email accounts, plus staging and free one-on-one training session.
 You should consider this plan if you’re expecting higher traffic.

 After examining the performance, it is clear that the provider is very reliable, yet being fast and managing increased traffic are not its strongest qualities.